White Sox vs. Yankees Player Props Betting Odds

-Gleyber Torres and Luis Robert are among the players with prop bets on the table when the New York Yankees and the Chicago White Sox play at Guaranteed Rate Field on Monday (first pitch at 8:10 PM ET).
+Player prop bet odds for Gleyber Torres, Luis Robert and others are listed when the New York Yankees visit the Chicago White Sox at Guaranteed Rate Field on Tuesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!